Waradu/Mond/README.md

 # Mond
 ## Mond widget for übersicht

+In the index.coffee file set clock14h to true if you want a 12h clock.

 **YOU HAVE TO DOUBBLE CLICK THE Anurati.otf FILE AND CLICK INSTALL!!!!!!!**

 ![First 2 Steps](https://user-images.githubusercontent.com/89935135/174011665-60325700-ac27-4528-beb1-26a76190465f.png)